davcri/gl-jam0/README.md

 ## Credits

-Kenney for all the graphic assets.
+Kenney for all the graphic assets (and some audio files)

 Music: from PlayOnLoop.com
 Licensed under Creative Commons by Attribution 4.0